 Patrick Neison Lynch Bellinger was born 8 October 1885 at Cheraw, South Carolina.
 He was the son of Carnot Ambrose Bellinger and Eleanor Lynch Bellinger.

-A 1907 graduate of the U.S. Naval Academy, Annapolis, Maryland, he served at sea aboard the battleship USS South Carolina (BB-26) before being assigned as captain of the C-class submarine, C-4 (SS-14).
-He was then assigned to aviation.
+A 1907 graduate of the U.S. Naval Academy, Annapolis, Maryland, he served at sea aboard the battleship USS South Carolina (BB-26) before being assigned as commanding officer of the C-class submarine, C-4 (SS-15).
+He was then trained as an airplane pilot.
 Lieutenant Bellinger was Naval Air Pilot No. 4.